 Ocean City now requires entertainers to obtain a permit to perform on the boardwalk between the Friday of Memorial Day Weekend and Labor Day.

-Entertainers must print and complete the Boardwalk Entertainer Application and submit it with the $50 permit fee to the Community Services Department on the second floor of City Hall at 861 Asbury Avenue.
-During the season, applications and fees may be submitted to the Welcome Center at the Ocean City Music Pier (only during boardwalk entertainment hours).
+Entertainers must print and complete the Boardwalk Entertainer Application and submit it with the $50 permit fee to the Community Services Department on the second floor of City Hall at 861 Asbury Avenue (off-season only).
+During the season, applications and fees must be submitted to the Welcome Center at the Ocean City Music Pier.

 - After applications are processed, badges will be issued for the season to every entertainer.
 Badges for minors will have a number but no personal information.